 The main reason why we read is to gain more knowledge and insight on different topics, right?
 That said, it's kind of crazy that a lot of married couples don't have more books that directly deal with the topic of sex in their house.
 If I were to recommend one right off the top of my head, it would beSacred Sex: A Spiritual Celebration of Oneness in Marriage (Tim Alan Gardner).
 Yet whether it's a sex book or maybe even a collection of sex-themed podcasts, you can create your own book or podcast club for two by choosing something to read or listen to each month (or every other month) and then having a dinner when you both discuss your takeaways from what you processed.
 It's just one more way to engage in quality time while also strengthening your sexual relationship.

 6. Sex-Shifting Discussions

-The reason why I've written articles for the site like "How Your Man Can Adjust To Your 'Sexual Growth Spurts'", "8 'Kinds of Sex' All Married Couples Should Put Into Rotation" and "9 Sex-Related Questions You & Your Partner Should Ask Each Other.
-Tonight." is because I deal with way too many couples to not get that one of the greater challenges that happens in a marriage is couples outgrowing one another while still being in love with each other.
+The reason why I've written articles for the site like "How Your Man Can Adjust To Your 'Sexual Growth Spurts'" and "9 Sex-Related Questions You & Your Partner Should Ask Each Other.
+Tonight." is because I deal with way too many couples to not get that one of the greater challenges that happen in a marriage is couples outgrowing one another while still being in love with each other.
 And sometimes, this happens in their bedroom.
 As it specifically relates to relationships, one of my favorite quotes is "people change and don't tell each other".
 Before long, you look up, realize you're strangers and wonder if you should get a divorce.